awsdocs/aws-config-developer-guide/doc_source/monitor-config-with-cloudwatchevents.md

 ## Creating Amazon CloudWatch Events Rule for AWS Config<a name="create-cloudwatch-events-rule-for-awsconfig"></a>

 Use the following steps to create a CloudWatch Events rule that triggers on an event emitted by AWS Config\.
+Events are emitted on a best effort basis\.

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.